Cyber-Typhoon/Secure_Arch_Install_Oculink_eGPU/README.md

 Observation: Not adopting linux-hardened kernel because of complexity in the setup.

+Attention: Before executing commands, especially those involving **dd, mkfs, cryptsetup, parted, and efibootmgr**, re-read them multiple times to ensure you understand their effect and that the target device/partition is correct.

 ## Step 1: **Verify Hardware**
    - Access UEFI BIOS (F2 at boot):
      - Enable TPM 2.0, Secure Boot, Resizable BAR, SVM/VT-x, and Intel VT-d (IOMMU).